rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>And the inescapable cocktail of grief, nostalgia, and isolation that follows it.</p>

-<p>In the great mental war and utter ruin, we wonder: Is rock bottom still farther below?
+<p>In the great mental war and utter ruin macerating inside our heads, we wonder: Is rock bottom still farther below?
 Will the light at the end of the tunnel ever come closer?
 And if it doesn't, how do I extract my own sunshine?</p>

 <p>The brevity of life allows us to contemplate that our existence is an extension of grace.
 A love letter from God to remind us that love is everywhere we go.
 And how great a gift it is to be capable of that love as well.
 It is that same love that allows us to alchemize loss into poetry, songs, art, and generosity.</p>